groupdocs-redaction/GroupDocs.Redaction-Docs/net/developer-guide/basic-usage/remove-page-redactions.md

 url: redaction/net/remove-page-redactions
 title: Remove page redactions
 weight: 10
-description: Remove pages with sensitive data from your PDF, presentation and spreadsheet documents.
+description: This article shows that how to remove pages with sensitive data from your PDF, presentation and spreadsheet documents.
 keywords: remove page,PDF,Excel,PowerPoint,spreadsheet,presentation
 productName: GroupDocs.Redaction for .NET
 hideChildren: False